- View all products (0)

 Corinna: “Right, well and in this case too, you know, if you are going to invest in Ubiquinol, many companies just deliver a 50 milligram.
 We’re delivering 100 milligrams still as well, so you are, in fact, getting something that is at a really highly researched level.
 It’s going to produce the results that you need, and if you have any inbourn insufficiencies or happen to be on statin drugs that can impact your CoQ10 levels, I think it’s always smarter to be on that bioidentical form of CoQ10 like the Ubiquinol.
 I think you’d agree with me there, Cary.”

 Kelly: “Yeah, absolutely, well that is one thing that we’ve researched, and boy I’ll tell ya, that’s where CoQ10 really comes to benefit people especially with those statins.
 So, again, you can find the NutriGold products at independent health food stores or online.
-You can also visit their website, nutrigold.com, to learn more, and you can also visit them on social media @NutriGoldUSA.
-Corinna mentioned you can also get these products at nutrigold.com, amazon.com, and again keep your eye out at local retail stores for these products we’re speaking about.
+You can also visit the NutriGold website to learn more, and you can also visit them on social media @NutriGoldUSA.
+Corinna mentioned you can also get these products on the NutriGold website, and again keep your eye out at local retail stores for these products we’re speaking about.
 Corinna, thanks for joining us today.
 Excellent information.
 We know that we’ve armed our listeners with better ways to manage heart-related issues that they may be facing, or even preventative measures they may want to take.
 So, again, thank you for joining us, and we hope that you’ll come back.”

 Corinna: “Alright, thank you so much, Kelly.
 Thank you, Cary.
 It’s been a lovely experience.”

 Kelly: “Thank you so much.
 It’s always so fun to have you on.
 And listeners, all of this great information has been posted on our Weekly Highlight page at foreveryoungradio.com.
 Again, you can find the NutriGold products at independent health food stores or online.
-You can also visit their website, nutrigold.com , to learn more, and you can also follow them on social media @NutriGoldUSA.
+You can also visit the NutriGold website to learn more, and you can also follow them on social media @NutriGoldUSA.
 We have to go, but thanks for tuning in, and we’ll catch you next time.
 Be well out there.”